From Constitution to Treaty and back again

 For further comments see the home page of this website.

 Technically, the Lisbon Treaty is a Constitution for Europe and It will be treated as such.
-The European Union will acquire a fully - fledged constitution of its own through the judicial use of precedence in case law of the Court of Justice, through Declaration 17 of that Treaty.
+The European Union will acquire a fully - fledged constitution of its own through the judicial use of precedence in "Case Law" (by virtue of its own earlier rulings) of the Court of Justice, through Declaration 17 of that Treaty.

 Think of Declaration 17 as a "Trojan Horse" that you received with an innocuous looking email (Lisbon Reform Treaty) then you will realise how toxic Declaration 17 can be in the hands of a bunch of megalomaniacs, or maybe just one.